 Choosing a Shorkie Breeder

 The good news is that there are dog breeders dedicated to prolonging the existence of the Shorkie.
 This is because Yorkie Tzu dogs have appearances, intelligence, and demeanors that are best-sellers among pet enthusiasts.
 So more breeders are joining the Shorkie-breeding frenzy because of the potential profit gain.

 Your biggest task is finding a professional dog breeder with the knowledge of breeding Shorkies.
 Such breeders know the exact qualities pet-lovers are looking for and use this knowledge to breed desirable pups that will be loved by family and fellow pets.

 As you visit a Shorkie breeder, go armed with lots of question about the puppies on the sale.
 Find out who the parents are and if they are available to observe their behaviors.
-Find out the medical history of the dog and if there are any health issues that may arise in the future.
+Find out the medical history of the dog and if any health issues may arise in the future.

 The dog breeder will also have lots of questions for you.
 They will want to know about your experience with pets and whether your home is favorable for a toy breed to inhabit.
-Remember Yorkie Tzu pups are highly prized so breeders want to know the pups are going to a loving home that will meet all of the puppy’s needs.
+Remember Yorkie Tzu pups are highly prized so breeders want to know the puppies are going to a loving home that will meet all of the puppy’s needs.

-Walk away if you notice the breeder is being dishonest or dodgy about the questions you ask.
+Walk away if you notice the breeder is dishonest or dodgy about the questions you ask.
 The last thing you need is a puppy that grows up to be sickly or withdrawn because of poor treatment.